 Tourism is more than fun and games for the Host country

 That is me up there with an Indian map and an incredible India T-shirt.
-I had it as my Facebook profile picture for sometime.
+I had it as my Facebook profile picture for some time.
 As innocent as it may sound, I was doing my part in promoting tourism to India.
 Living in Europe for over 6 years, I was sure I could reach out to a lot of new connections with a simple photo update.

 Looking at it, in a country with so much to offer the tourists would always arrive.
 But the short-term thinking by Indians hoping to profit from these tourists is very sad.
 Recently, with the demonetization of larger Indian currency, loads of foreign tourists with cash are forced to exchange them with agents asking for commissions over 40%.
 In other words, 100 € should give you around 7200 rupees apart from commission deduction by money transfer companies.

 Assuming you get the best deal of 7200 rupees, you are now left losing 40% of all larger currency that you urgently need to convert.
 Even if, you had 2200 rupees in 100s and wanted to exchange the other 5000 rs.
 You would lose 2000, leaving you with only 5200 rupees instead of 7200.
 This was a very optimistic calculation assuming that these tourists had 2200 rupees in cash of 100s.
-Even more optimistic would be some one telling me that the sudden deflation caused should allow them to enjoy more with their little money.
+Even more optimistic would be someone telling me that the sudden deflation caused should allow them to enjoy more with their little money.

 As I compare Indian tourism with Italian tourism, I understand that there is a lot of work to be done on the Indian side in making the tourists feel safer.
 But the troubles in India may actually be its unique selling point.